Gkcloud5/Cloud-engineer-learn-2025/04-Git/Practical works/Test 1/Day1/Understand and Build Foundation.md

 ### 1.1 What is CI/CD?
 * CI/CD means automating workflow
 	* CI - Continuous Integration -> Automatically build and test code whenever push to github
-	* CD - Continuous Deploy
+	* CD - Continuous Deployment -> Automatically deploy code to production environment
+* Pipeline will do all the things